Ha Gil-jong: Biography

-He was born as the seventh child of a family with nine children in Choryang-dong, Busan, South Korea.
+He was born as the seventh child of a family with nine children in Choryang-dong, Busan, Korea.
 His little brother Hah Myung-joong is an actor and film director.
 Ha lost his mother in 1945 and his father in 1950 when the Korean War occurred.
 Orphaned, Ha came to live with relatives.
-In 1956 he went to Seoul with one of his older brothers, and attended Jungdong High School (중동고등학교) in the following year.
+In 1956 he went to Seoul with one of his older brothers, and attended Jungdong High School in the following year.
 He befriended Kim Chi-Ha there who later became a famous activist poet.